Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): Introduction

 In proving these results the following definitions will be useful (where we again assume that \(\Lines\) is a set of lines of \(\PG\)): \begin{definition} Let \(U\) be a subspace of \(\PG\).
 Given a point \(x\) of \(U\) on at least one line of \(\Lines\), we say that: \begin{itemize} \item \(x\) is \emph{\(\Lines\)-isolated} in \(U\) if no line of \(\Lines\) through \(x\) is contained in \(U\); \item \(x\) is \emph{\(\Lines\)-ideal} in \(U\) if all lines of \(\Lines\) through \(x\) are contained in \(U\). \end{itemize} If \(\Lines\) is clear from the context, we just write \emph{isolated} and \emph{ideal}. \end{definition}

 \begin{remark} Assume that we have the setting of Definition \ref{def:IsolatedAndIdeal}.
-If \(\Lines\) satisfies (Pt) and (Pl), then there are only three options for \(x\): either \(x\) is \(\Lines\)-isolated, \(x\) is \(\Lines\)-ideal or there is a unique line of \(\Lines\) through \(x\) in \(U\). \end{remark}
+If \(\Lines\) satisfies (Pt) and (Pl), then there are only three options for the point \(x\): either \(x\) is \(\Lines\)-isolated, \(x\) is \(\Lines\)-ideal or there is a unique line of \(\Lines\) through \(x\) in \(U\). \end{remark}

 \begin{remark} Whether or not a point is isolated (or ideal) depends on the subspace in which we consider the point.
 Every point on a line of \(\Lines\) is isolated in the subspace containing just that point and no point is isolated in the full projective space.
-It is trivial to see that if a point \(x\) is isolated in a subspace \(U\) then \(x\) will also be isolated in all subspaces of \(U\) containing \(x\).
-Similarly, if \(x\) is ideal in a subspace \(U\) then \(x\) will also be ideal in all subspaces which contain \(U\). \end{remark}
+It is trivial to see that if a point \(x\) is isolated in a subspace \(U\) then \(x\) is also isolated in all subspaces of \(U\) containing \(x\).
+Similarly, if \(x\) is ideal in a subspace \(U\) then \(x\) is also ideal in all subspaces which contain \(U\). \end{remark}

 \begin{lemma} Let \(U, V\) and \(W\) be subspaces of \(\PG\) such that \(W\subseteq V \subseteq U\).
 If every line of \(\Lines\) in \(U\) intersects \(W\), then any isolated point of \(V\) is either isolated in \(U\) or isolated in \(W\) (for which it needs to be contained in \(W\)).